HinodeXRT/xrtpy/docs/feedback_communication.rst

 We welcome all forms of feedback about your experience with XRTpy!
 Whether you have ideas for new features, suggestions for improving documentation, or just want to share how you’re using the package, we’d love to hear from you.

-You can reach us via our `GitHub repository`_ or by sending an `email`_.
+You can reach us via our `GitHub repository <https://github.com/HinodeXRT/xrtpy>`_ or by sending an `email <mailto:xrtpy@cfa.harvard.edu>`_.

 Reporting Issues
 ================

-If you encounter a 🦗bug🪲, unexpected behavior, or installation issue, please let us know by opening a `GitHub issue`_ or emailing the team.
+If you encounter a 🦗bug🪲, unexpected behavior, or installation issue, please let us know by opening a `GitHub issue <https://github.com/HinodeXRT/xrtpy/issues>`_ or emailing the team.

 When possible, include: